OFSTED - February 2019

 Well done to our Year 3 and 4 maths team children.
 They have qualified for the Dudley Maths Championship finals.

-Following on from last weeks Safer Internet Week in school can we remind parents and carers to limit screen time on phones, tablets and computers to one hour per night (and not direclty before bedtime).
+Following on from lour recent Safer Internet Week in school can we remind parents and carers to limit screen time on phones, tablets and computers to one hour per night (and not direclty before bedtime).
 This is the medical advice we should all follow.

-Our song for the week to support or belief value is 'Believe' by Mumford and Sons.
+Our song for the week to support our resilience value is 'The Sound of Silence'.
+It's all about being resilient and bouncing back!

 Mondays - Performing arts in the school hall at breaktime.